 Alphabet Under Construction

 Al Pha’s Bet by Amy Krouse Rosenthal is a rare find.
-An alphabet book that can keep a 5 year old who says alphabet books are for babies, completely engaged.
+A book that can keep a 5-year-old who says alphabet books are for babies?
+You can’t go wrong!
 The story follows Al who has bet himself that he can win a contest ordered by the King figure out an order for the brand new 26 letters that were just invented.
 In a string of adorable events and a little chance the alphabet as we know it is put together.
-My son thought it was hysterical that P was put in the line up after Al went pee.
-It’s a cute idea for a book and abstract enough to be a bit of a challenge for preschoolers but just the right level of interest for kids that think they know it all when it comes to the alphabet.
+My son thought it was hysterical that P was put in the lineup after Al went pee.
+It’s a cute idea for a book and abstract enough to be a bit of a challenge for preschoolers.
+But it’s just the right level of interest for kids that think they know it all when it comes to the alphabet.

 I love this idea!!!
 That last book is new to me – I’ll have to get it from our library!
 I bet all three kids will enjoy it.